 Other possibilities are to make the robots open source, so others can print them with their own laser cutters and or 3D printers.
 The software may also be open source and allow others to experiment and control what they have created.

-As part of the installation a couple of the smaller rooms, like the one on the Vallensbæk train Station platform and the one below in the entrance, could have video projectors and closed loop cameras showing the installation and also allowing people to enjoy the work locally and internationally.
-Locally the camera would be a direct feed of a camera that is focused on a natural part of the surrounding green space of the station allowing those on the platform to watch and see nature space as a projection map onto the walls.
-Internationally, web cameras would allow folks to remotely view the work, through web capable cameras connecting to their desktop computers through web browsers.
-The web outreach cameras would allow international folks to reflect on the meaning of the work and the benefit of responsive and engaged environments and governments to the needs of the people.
-(Subject to approval by Station Staff)
+As part of the installation a couple of the smaller rooms, like the one on the Vallensbæk train Station platform and the one below in the entrance, could have video projectors and closed loop cameras showing the installation and also allow people to enjoy the work locally.
+Locally the camera would be a direct feed of a camera that is focused on a natural part of the surrounding green space of the station, like in the bushes focused on a birds nest, allowing those on the platform to watch and see nature space as a projection map onto the walls.
+International outreach is may be accessible through the Queen and Kings lounge as well as online educational materials made accessible via the web.

 Thanks to; the DIAS curatorial board contemporary artist, Morten Søndergaard (dk), curator, assistant professor – Aalborg Universitet, København, Rasmus Vestaargard Chief curator DIAS, contemporary artist Jamie Allen, Jens Houser (de/fr), researcher, curator, Mogens Jacobsen (dk), artist, independent researcher, Michael Juul Holm (dk), curator – Louisiana Museum of Modern Art, Angelika Dahl Serritzlew (dk), art consultant, external lecturer – University of Copenhagen, and Hanna Wirman(fi), Research Assistant Professor – PolyU Design, Hong Kong and Marie Bach Nielsen.